ShelfOps/qtdocs/docs/guide.md

 **Step Three**
 Click the button to reforge the item, paying its cost.
 The price increases by a factor of 1.15x every time the same item is reforged.

+### Talismans

+Talismans come in two variants.
+Talismans & *Slimefun* Talismans.
+While both of those essentially serve the same purpose, regular Talismans are much more robust than *Slimefun* talismans.
+Where's the catch?
+Slimefun Talismans are much easier to obtain, costing you some levels (trust me, you'll be able to earn a lot of xp once you get into PvE) and some materials while regular Talismans offer you much higher benefits, for a higher cost.
+Slimefun Talismans are **not** listed here, as they are available on the Slimefun guidebook (the book you get when you join the server for the first time) and therefore I do not see a reason to re-list them here.
+Below, you will find a list of *Regular* Talismans with their benefits.

+!!! tip hint important
+    You can open a menu with a list of all regular Talismans alongside a bag to store them by running the command `/talismansmenu`

+### Extended Armory
+Extended Armory is the general name I've given to armor & weapon pieces that you can craft using items from Bosses and other extremely rare items.
+Those armor pieces can be worn partially, although, they will give massive stat boosts when worn as a set.
+As a bonus, you can upgrade Extended Armory pieces using **Upgrade Crystals** from leather all the way over to Manyullyn/Exotic.

+Weapons are extremely limited as of now, but more may come in the future.

 ## World Generation & Hostile Mob Changes

 ### World Generation